 SURFsara provides pre-made appliances to their HPC Cloud users.
 These appliances are available via the Apps option in the Storage section in the HPC Cloud user interface and are meant to help users instantiating VM’s quickly.
-Currently we provide some basic Apps for CentOS and Ubuntu.
+Currently we provide some basic Apps for CentOS, Ubuntu and Debian.

 The Apps are endorsed by the SURFsara HPC Cloud team and are kept up to date.
 In order to provide our customers with a secure working environment, a set of configurations are applied to the images at boot time via

 one-context contextualization.
 Here you can find some of these configuration details.

 The root account is not accessible via SSH.
 There is also no password for the root account, and only accessible locally (from inside the VM).

 To access the Virtual Machine, an SSH public key needs to be injected to the VM.
 Ssh access to the VM is granted via a user account which can become root once logged in.
 The username is specified in the App description.

 A firewall is active at boot time with all ports closed with exception of the port for SSH access.
 CentOS based images are configured with iptables, whereas Ubuntu/Debian firewall is configured with ufw.

 An ssh server is installed and auto-starts upon boot time.

 The images are configured to auto-update the OS and packages.
 It can be disabled by the user afterwards.